git-publicrepo-vishnnukp/e.ggtimer/README.md

 5. Also, allure report has been integrated with this framework.
 So once the tests run, refresh the project.
 Expand the Results -> allure-report folder and open the index.html in a browser.

-Operating System used - OS X Catalina
+Operating System used - OS X Catalina,
-IDE used - STS 3.9.15(Spring tool suite)
+IDE used - STS 3.9.15(Spring tool suite),
-Reports - Allure (Integrated with the framework)
-Build tools - Maven
+Reports - Allure (Integrated with the framework), Build tools - Maven,
-Unit testing framework - TestNG
+Unit testing framework - TestNG,
-Programming language - Java
+Programming language - Java,
-Automation framework - Selenium
+Automation framework - Selenium,

 And all the dependencies are included in pom.xml.